List of special editions of Today (American TV program): June

 On Saturday, June 14, 2008, Lauer and Brokaw anchored a special edition entitled "Remembering Tim Russert", following the death of the Meet the Press moderator and NBC Washington Bureau Chief the previous day.
 Andrea Mitchell, David Gregory, Pete Williams, Lisa Myers, Face the Nation host Bob Schieffer, This Week host George Stephanopoulos, and Vice President Dick Cheney, among others, appeared onToday and gave tributes to Russert and shared stories of his life and career.
 On Wednesday, June 18, Lauer, Vieira, Curry, and Roker broadcast from the network's Washington bureau ahead of Russert's funeral and memorial service.
 Natalie Morales remained in Studio 1A and took over at 8:30 am, along with Amy Robach.

 August

 From August 8 to 22, both weekday and weekend versions of the show aired from the Olympics, in Beijing, China.
 The portable outdoor studio that debuted with the 2004 summer games in Athens housed the cast and crew once more.
-The fourth hour didn't air during the games.
+The fourth hour did not air during the games.

 Matt Lauer hosted Today from the Democratic National Convention in Denver on Wednesday, August 27 and Thursday, August 28.
 A week later, on Thursday, September 4 and Friday, September 5, Meredith Vieira anchored from the Republican National Convention in St. Paul.